nameisalfio/q-learning-maze-robot/README.md

     - It runs the Q-Learning algorithm.
     - It implements the `CuriosityStrategy` to decide on actions.
     - It processes rewards from the environment to update its Q-table.
-    - It sends movement commands and mode changes to the simulation.
+    - It sends movement commands to the simulation.

 2.  **The Simulation Environment (Godot Engine)**: This is the "body" and the world.
     - It renders the maze and the robot.
-    - It handles physics simulation (in test mode).
+    - It handles a full physics simulation (in "Real Mode") or simple teleportation (in "Fast Mode").
     - It detects collisions, checkpoints, and goal events.
     - It sends sensor data (collision status, events) back to the agent.